Last Updated on March 2, 2025

 There is minimal soft tissue damage.

-Here, I must mention that there is always an amount of trauma to the surrounding soft tissue whenever a fracture occurs.
+There is always an amount of trauma to the surrounding soft tissue whenever a fracture occurs.
 The bone cannot break in isolation.
 The energy is dissipated to the soft tissue as well.

 But the fracture becomes complicated only when there is significant trauma to the soft tissue that may alter the course of the treatment or prognosis of the injury.

 Intraarticular fractures are those in which the fracture line extends into the joint space.
 Extraarticular fractures are those in which the fracture line does not enter the joint space.
+Intrarticular fractures typically involve fractures of the joint cartilage.

 A fracture that communicates with the external wound is called an open fracture.
-The fracture thus is not closed any more but is open to the external environment.
+The fracture thus is not closed anymore but is open to the external environment.

 In some injuries like pelvic injuries, if an internal visceral wound is present that communicates with the fracture, the fracture is also an open fracture [open from within].